Barterbly/StreamDeck-SimRail-IconPack/README.md

 StreamDeck icons for SimRail - The Railway Simulator

 I've created these icons to use them in my Stream Deck (XXL version).
 In [SimRail - The Railway Simulator](https://store.steampowered.com/app/1422130/SimRail__The_Railway_Simulator/) you can set your own keybind to some in-game actions, and then set them in Stream Deck.
 Of course there were no icons pack to match this simulator, so I've created them by myself.
+Provided icons can be used of course in other hardware / software as well - no restrictions here ;)
 ## Authors

 - [@barterbly](https://www.github.com/barterbly)